-When it comes to bread, the Slovaks are discerning customers who want their loaf to be plump and airy with a light texture and a shiny golden crust.
+When it comes to bread, Slovaks are discerning customers who want their loaf to be plump and airy with a light texture and a shiny golden crust.
 A traditional Slovak loaf will have an oval shape and weigh 1 kg (2.2 lb), although smaller loaves are becoming increasingly popular.Given the size of the country and its population (5,4 mil.), we have a very dense network of bakeries, which means the competition is really high and so is the variety of breads.
-The Slovaks tend to favour small producers, who bring more personalized touch to their bread, as well as exciting subtlety of flavours.
+The Slovaks tend to favour small producers, who bring more personalized touch to their breads, as well as exciting subtlety of flavours.

 When touring my native region of Podpoľanie a couple of weeks ago, I went to see two bakeries whose owners were kind enough to let me take a few pictures of their breads.
 The Vidlička & Son Bakery is a family-run business specializing in wheat-rye bread, rolls and fine pastries.
 The family use their own recipes and a very specific method of preparing the dough, which allows plenty of time for it to rise.

 The Hriňová Bakery is a small regional business that has been in operation for over 15 years now.
 They started with six bakers, but grew in size as the demand for their products rose over the years.
-Today the bakery has 40 people who deliver fabulous breads to local groceries, as well as most hotels and tourists resorts in the area.
+Today the bakery counts 40 people who deliver fabulous breads to local groceries, as well as most hotels and tourists resorts in the area.